The 12 Best Games for Engineers

 Engineers are only human and they occasionally need to pass some time, too.
 Luckily, with the advancement of software and gaming technologies, there are plenty of options available to meet the needs of engineers with different tastes.
 These games on the list range from building games to collaboration and management games.
 Today’s game developers have created entire worlds on the computer screen.
 With a simple click, players can jump into these imaginary worlds for many hours of gaming fun.
 If you’re looking to unwind after a long day at work or university, here are the 12 best games for engineers.

 Chemical engineers will go nuts over this one as the puzzle-based game does a wonderful job at making chemistry fun.
 That’s because it uses the principles of automation along with chemical bonding to run a chemical manufacturing plant.
 To play, a player must refine raw materials to turn them into usable chemicals.
 This can be achieved by setting up complex factories to synthesise chemicals from raw materials.
-The game is available on both Windows and Mac operating systems and includes over fifty puzzles to keep you entertained.
+The game includes over fifty puzzles to keep you entertained.

 This online phenomenon has achieved worldwide recognition and is a popular choice among engineers as well as teenagers for a good reason.
 Falling somewhere between a survival game and a digital Lego simulator, Minecraft allows you to perform extensive interactions with the objects such as breaking, exploring, and collecting them.
 From these actions, the player can create a world of their own.